 Goodwill is measured at cost less accumulated impairment losses (refer to note 3(j)(i)).
 Goodwill is not amortised but is tested for impairment annually, or more frequently if events or changes in circumstances indicate that it might be impaired.
 An impairment loss in respect of goodwill is not reversed.

 In respect of equity-accounted investees, the carrying amount of goodwill is included in the carrying amount of the investment and is not tested for impairment separately.

-h) Port concession rights
+3. Significant accounting policies continued h) Port concession rights